Nidux/NiduxRest/README.md

 ### Multipart Requests *(`multipart/form-data`)*

-A Multipart Request can be constructed using the `Niduxrest\Request\Body::Multipart` helper:
+A Multipart Request can be constructed using the `Niduxrest\Request\Body::prepareMultiPart` helper:

 ```php
 $headers = ['Accept' => 'application/json'];